-A combination of all these have rendered radicalization in general and the caliphate of Abu Bakr Baghdadi (who has assumed the name of the first of Islam's 'Khulafa-e-Rashidin, or the successor of the Holy Prophet, a noteworthy symbolism) in particular, redolent with historical and emotive content.
-Furthermore, these have have served as a huge attraction for recruitment to their ranks, of both the disaffected ,as well as the persuaded.
+A combination of all these have rendered radicalisation, in general, and the caliphate of Abu Bakr Baghdadi (who has assumed the name of the first of Islam's Khulafa-e-Rashideen, or the successor of the Holy Prophet, a noteworthy symbolism), in particular, redolent with historical and emotive content.
+Furthermore, these have served as a huge attraction for recruitment to their ranks, of both the disaffected, as well as the persuaded.
 They are responding to a narrative that promises a modicum of fulfilment through sacrifice, often illogical but more often than not, powerful.
 This radical narrative is also theologically justified by the use of Islamic symbols and propaganda.
-They view Syria as the epicentre of the 'Last Caliphate', to prepare for the final struggle or JIHAD, somewhat akin to the Biblical Armageddon..
-These pseudo-religious arguments buttress the political motivations and the urgings upon the 'true believer' to join battle.
+They view Syria as the epicentre of the Last Caliphate, to prepare for the final struggle or jihad, somewhat akin to the Biblical Armageddon.
+These pseudo-religious arguments buttress the political motivations and urgings of 'true believers' to join the battle.
 This, despite what Islamic scholars have held about martyrdom not being achievable if the cause is not clearly just.

 Military response can slow down the progress of the process, but cannot eliminate it.
 It will also invite retaliation as inevitably as night follows day.
-Small wonder militancy is on the rise, and its getting from bad to worse..
+Small wonder militancy is on the rise, and its getting from bad to worse.
 Modern technology and evolving strategic and tactical thinking, such as asymmetric urban warfare, has provided the perpetrators of extremism the wherewithal to take their fight to distant places like the streets of New York, or Paris.
 This capability can only increase, not decrease, with the passage of time.